-Another method is to coat your oven racks with a cleaner.
+Another method is to coat your oven racks with an oven cleaner.
 Many oven cleaning products found in stores use harsh chemicals that leave a strong, unpleasant smell.
 Not only do these products smell bad, but they can be harmful to your health.
 When you’re cleaning a space that cooks food, such as the inside of your oven, you don’t want a strong smell left lingering.
-We’ve found that DIY cleaners for oven racks work just as well, if not better than store bought cleaners.

-However, there are definitely some good, natural oven cleaners, such as Method’s Heavy Duty Degreaser, that can clean not only your oven racks, but the inside of your oven and stove top, too.
+However, there are definitely some good, natural oven cleaners, such as Method’s Heavy Duty Degreaser, that can clean not only your oven racks, but the inside of your oven and stove top, too

+We’ve found that DIY cleaners for oven racks can work just as well compared to store bought cleaners.
 There are a few DIY mixtures that we found to be especially efficient in cleaning oven racks.
 The good news is that the recipes call for common ingredients you should already have in your kitchen so there’s no need to go to the store and spend money.

 The first mixture is simply 3 tablespoons of baking soda mixed with 1.5 tablespoons of water.